Frequently Asked Questions…

 Q: What should I do if I think a child is being abused?

-A: To report suspected child abuse in Illinois, call your local police department or 1-800-25-ABUSE.
+A: To report suspected child abuse in Illinois, call your local police department and 1-800-25-ABUSE.
 (1-800-252-2873).
 If the incident occurred in a different state, call the child protective services for that state.

 Q: How is the CAC funded?

 A: Funding for the CAC is provided through various grants, the United Way, and donations from individuals or corporations interested in assisting us in helping child abuse victims.
-If you would like to donate to the CAC please push …….. or visit our support us page.
+If you would like to donate to the CAC please click here to donate or visit our donate page.